forcedotcom/sfdx-scanner/messages/run-command.md

     <%= config.bin %> <%= command.id %> --rule-selector all

-- Analyze files using the recommended "retire-js" rules, targeting all files in the folder "./other-source" and only the Apex class files (extension .cls) in the folder "./force-app":
+- Analyze files using the recommended "retire-js" rules; target all the files in the folder "./other-source" and only the Apex class files (extension .cls) in the folder "./force-app":

     <%= config.bin %> <%= command.id %> --rule-selector retire-js:Recommended --target ./other-source --target ./force-app/**/*.cls